danielscottzb/testzb/README.md

 ## Now we got problems>editing from intellij.
 * 1 (we can change this here --)
 * 2 (here we changed in intellij)
+* 4 (lets change this in intellij and merge together)